Brandon Crawford Player Props: Giants vs. Pirates

 Brandon Crawford At The Plate

-- Looking at the 61 games he has played this season, he's hit a long ball in five of them (8.2%), and in 2.3% of his trips to the plate.
+- He has homered in 8.1% of his games this year, and 2.3% of his trips to the dish.

-- In 19 games this season (31.1%), Crawford has picked up an RBI, and in five of those games (8.2%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Crawford has had an RBI in 19 games this year (30.6%), including five multi-RBI outings (8.1%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 19 of 61 games this season, and more than once 3 times.
+- He has scored a run in 19 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.